Photo courtesy Daniel X. O’Neil via Flickr

 Photo courtesy of Daniel X. O’Neil via Flickr

-#6: Reduce Erosion and Water Pollutants
+#6: Reduce Erosion and Water Pollution

 Maximilian sunflower is often used in erosion control plantings.
-Its perennial root crown and rhizomatous root system forms a dense underground cluster that holds soil in place and absorbs water and nutrients.
+Its perennial root crown and rhizomatous root system form a dense underground cluster that holds soil in place and absorbs water and nutrients.
 For this reason, it is often grown on a slope, where it can soak up water and nutrients as they run downhill.

 It will also grow well with grasses in a filterstrip—a buffer planting that protects a stream from sediment buildup and agricultural or roadway runoff.